 “Everything single thing that us neurotypicals take for granted takes a little longer for somebody with autism,” notes his mother Jennifer.

 She explains that this could cause potentially harmful issues when a person who has a communication disorder is talking with an officer.
-It’s estimated that more than 8% of children between the ages of three and 17 will be diagnosed with some form of communication disorder.
-Something as simple as leaning over to get his I.D. or shying away from an officer’s question might put them in danger.
+It's estimated that more than 8% of children between the ages of three and 17 will be diagnosed with some form of communication disorder.
+This makes it that much more crucial to support children diagnosed with things like ADHD and autism.
+Something as simple as leaning over to get an I.D. or shying away from an officer's question might put them in danger.

 “The officer doesn't know if he's getting a gun,” Jennifer explains.
 “That's where communication can go so wrong, and often wind up in handcuffs and sometimes even death.”